LIFEHUBBER

 Anthropic Fable/Mythos Shutdown Turns Frontier Model Access Into a Governance Question

-A source-led read, not a verdict.
-Open the original sources when details matter.
+A careful read of available sources, not a verdict.
+Open the original materials when details matter.

-Illustrative photo-style image for LifeHubber's AI Radar coverage; not a real Anthropic, government, or customer data center.
+Illustrative image for LifeHubber's AI Radar coverage.

 What changed